outcome-rs/outcome/README.md

 ## What can it do?

-`outcome` provides a generic interface for quickly assembling dynamically scalable simulations.
-As such it has potential uses in many different domains.
+`outcome` provides a way for quickly assembling and running dynamically scalable simulations.
+It remains largely generic, and as such can potentially be used in many different domains, from games to social studies.

-It has the ability to connect together many separate programs, each tasked with simulating a different part of the system, and make them co-create a single unsharded world.
-This means that new models can be assembled from already existing, battle-tested modules.
+It has the ability to connect together multiple separate programs, each tasked with simulating a different part, or layer, of the system, and make them co-create a single un-sharded world.
+As such, it can be viewed as a high-level coupling tool that's able to abstract away many difficult problems that come with building distributed simulations.

-One crucial aspect of this project is it's focus on the ease of use.
+As `outcome` focuses heavily on a networking interface, it can serve as a one-stop-shop solution for creation of massively-multiplayer interactive experiences.
+Here, in a simulation cluster made of multiple worker nodes, each node can serve as a server for user clients to connect to, allowing for more concurrent connections to the system as a whole.

+It can be used as a sort of backend for applications that are based on complex simulation models.
+For example deep-simulation strategy games can can leverage `outcome` to speed up their development process, getting things like modding support, ready-made sub-system models (e.g. climate or social models) made by the community, multiplayer capability and distributed simulation out of the box.

 ## How does it work?